microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/EnumerateChildren.rst

     :reqheader X-WOPI-FileExtensionFilterList:
         A **string** value that the host must use to filter the returned child files.
 This header must be a list of comma-separated file extensions with a leading dot (``.``).
 There must be no whitespace and no trailing comma in the string.
+Wildcard characters are not permitted.

-        If this header is included, the host must only return child files whose file extensions match the filter list.
+        If this header is included, the host must only return child files whose file extensions match the filter list, based on a case-insensitive match.
 For example, if this header is set to the value ``.doc,.docx``, the host should include only files with the ``doc`` or ``docx`` file extension.

-        This header value does not have any effect on child containers.
+        This header value only affects the child files that are returned; it does not have any effect on child containers.

     :code 200: Success
     :code 401: Invalid :term:`access token`